Delay-agnostic Asynchronous Distributed Optimization: Convergence Analysis

 The following theorem establishes linear convergence for the two algorithms under partial asynchrony. \begin{theorem}[partial asynchrony] Suppose that Assumptions \ref{asm:prob}, \ref{asm:strongconvexity}, \ref{asm:partialasynchrony} hold.
 Also suppose that \eqref{eq:stepsizecond} holds in the asynchronous DGD and \eqref{eq:stepsizecondATC} holds in the asynchronous DGD-ATC.
 Then, $\{\bx^k\}$ generated by either method satisfies

 where $\bx^\star$ is the fixed point of their synchronous counterpart and $\rho\in(0,1)$.
 Specifically, for

 \end{theorem} \begin{proof} See Appendix \ref{append:thmpartial}. \end{proof}

 By Lemmas \ref{lemma:DGDoptimalitygap}--\ref{lemma:DGDATCoptimalitygap} and Theorems \ref{thm:total}-\ref{thm:partial}, the two asynchronous methods can converge to an approximate optimum of Problem \eqref{eq:consensusprob}, where the optimality gap is given in Lemmas \ref{lemma:DGDoptimalitygap}--\ref{lemma:DGDATCoptimalitygap}.
 Note that the range of step-sizes that guarantees convergence is independent of the degree of asynchrony in the system.
-The two algorithms converge even under total asynchrony, but the guarantees that we can give improve as the amount of asynchrony decreases.
+The two algorithms converge even under total asynchrony, but the guarantees we can give improve as the amount of asynchrony decreases.
+Moreover, Theorem \ref{thm:partial} indicates two advantages of the asynchronous DGD-ATC over the asynchronous DGD.
+First, it allows for a larger step-size range \eqref{eq:stepsizecondATC} than \eqref{eq:stepsizecond}, which may lead to faster practical convergence.
+Second, even using the same $\alpha$, the asynchronous DGD-ATC has a faster convergence rate: Let $\rho$, $\hat{\rho}$ denote the values in \eqref{eq:rhodgd} and \eqref{eq:rhodgdatc}, respectively.
+Then,